 A few hundred kilometres south of Cebu, in the Muslim community of Mindanao, God worked to change the life of another student—a young lady who just wanted a better education.

 Nora*, the eldest of eight children, was born into a divided family.
 Her father was a devout Muslim, while her mother was not.
 These differences led to Nora’s parents separating.
 Because of the split, she had to leave school to work menial jobs where her mother lived to help support the family.
 Soon, her father took her back, fearing she would lose her Muslim faith.
 Nora was also afraid––but not of losing her faith.
-She feared her father would marry her off before she could complete her education and that her siblings would be forced to marry once she was.
+She feared her father would marry her off before she could complete her education and that her siblings would be forced to marry shortly thereafter.

 One day, Nora met a woman from a partnering organisation.
 The woman started developing a relationship with Nora and her aunt and sharing about the hope she found in Christ.
 Nora and her aunt both eventually accepted the Lord, and Nora professed her faith through baptism.
 From this connection, Nora received a scholarship to continue her education.